Cooper-Thomas1/OblivionaireOnline/phase-one-submission.md

 >List the common tools the group will use for implementation:
 Code editor or IDE (e.g., VS Code, JetBrains, Vim); Any additional tools for collaboration or efficiency (e.g., linters, debugging tools, CI/CD services).
 Explain why you made these choices.

-The standardised code editor where we will produce our C code within is VSCode as well as making use of several debuggers/linters including the gcc GNU debugger specifically the gcc compiler configuration below for compiling our code in the testing phase
+The standardised code editor where we will produce our C code within is VSCode.
+VS Code was selected due to its lightweight nature, cross-platform compatibility, and extensive extension ecosystem that supports C development, including syntax highlighting, integrated terminal, Git support, and debugging capabilities.
+For compiling and debugging, we will use the GCC compiler along with the GDB debugger.
+We have chosen to adopt a strict compiler configuration (see below) during the development and testing phases to enforce secure coding practices and catch common sources of bugs early.
+This configuration enables a comprehensive set of warning flags and debugging options that align with secure C programming principles taught in lectures and labs.

 ```
 gcc -std=c89 -pedantic -Wall \
 	     -Wno-missing-braces -Wextra -Wno-missing-field-initializers \